 “And that’s what I’m talking about,” he continued.
 “Not just to have a garden, but something more conscious.
 A healing space and integration of services.”

-Editor: Jillian Bauer-Reese / Story Designer: Jillian Bauer-Reese / Translator: Kristine Aponte
+Editora: Jillian Bauer-Reese / Diseñadora: Jillian Bauer-Reese / Traductora: Kristine Aponte